Sunday, April 25, 2021

 We can always release our stress, anxiety, and fatigue wherever we are.
 We don't need to physically go to the beach at this time of the pandemic.
 We can sit still in the comfort of our homes or lie in bed.

-Meditation is our best weapon to release stress and peace of mind.
-Since we can't travel a great distance to our favorite beach destinations, we utilize the power of our minds through meditation.
+Meditation is our best tool to release stress and find peace of mind.
+Even though we can't travel to our favorite beach destinations, we can still harness the power of our minds through meditation.
+It's a powerful way to find relief and calm in the midst of chaos.

 We always choose an ocean or a beach whenever we meditate.
 The saltiness of the water extracts the stuck energy from our bodies.

 When we think of an ocean or a beach, its saltiness becomes a powerful extractor of our negativities.
-Same as physically visiting an actual beach, but this time we imagine and recall vividly the beautiful memories that made us feel good about ourselves.
+Same as physically visiting an actual beach, but this time we imagine and recall vividly the beautiful memories, such as a peaceful sunset or a joyful day with loved ones, that made us feel good about ourselves.

 Releasing the stuck energies in our physical, emotional, and mental bodies enables us to plan and energize our future.

 This pandemic shouldn't make us feel bad about ourselves and the world that we're living in.
-We can always feel good and choose our thoughts, emotions, and intentions wisely.
+We always have the power to feel good and choose our thoughts, emotions, and intentions wisely.
+It's our choice to prioritize our mental health and wellness, even in challenging times.

 We may be unable to do as much in our community or help save as many people as possible.
 However, in our little way, we can start the healing on ourselves first.
 The healing always starts within us.
 That's our gift to ourselves and our contribution to our community -- to stay healthy and happy.

-Despite the pains and sufferings, we share our best selves by choosing wellness over illness.
-Being physically fit, emotionally stable, and mentally healthy in these times of uncertainty.
+Despite the pains and sufferings, we can choose to be our best selves by prioritizing wellness over illness.
+By staying physically fit, emotionally stable, and mentally healthy, we can navigate these uncertain times with determination and resilience.

 ©️ 2021 Del Cusay